 Census Date - The Colleges uses a Census Date to authorize disbursement of Trapper, Trapper Adult Learner, Academic, Activity-Talent, Welcome to Wyoming scholarships and Golden Age Tuition Waivers.
 On the Census Date (the first day after "the last day to drop full term classes", as published in the College's annual Academic Calendar), all students who have been awarded a Trapper, Trapper Adult Learner, Academic, or Activity-Talent scholarship have their enrolled/preregistered course credits evaluated.
 Students whose scholarship requires full-time enrollment must be enrolled/preregistered for a minimum of 12.0 semester course credits during that semester on the Census Date.
 Students whose scholarship requires part-time enrollment must be enrolled/preregistered for a minimum of 6.0 semester credits during that semester on the Census Date.
 Students who are not enrolled in the minimum number of credits required by their specific scholarship on the Census Date are ineligible to receive the scholarship disbursement for that semester and the semester disbursement is canceled.
 Once canceled, a semester disbursement cannot be regained if the student adjusts their schedule to meet the required enrollment status after the Census Date, as undisbursed scholarships are re-awarded to other eligible students.
-Students who are offered scholarships after the Census Date will have their enrolled/preregistered semester course credits evaluated as of the date of the scholarship offer.
+Students who are offered scholarship offer.
 Credits taken at other institutions through Consortium Agreement do not count toward the Census Date enrolled credit for NWC Scholarships requirement.

 GPA - A student's initial eligibility review for Trapper, Trapper Adult Learner, and Activity-Talent scholarships is based on their cumulative GPA at the end of the spring semester (for eligibility for the forthcoming fall semester) and the end of the fall semester (for eligibility in the following spring semester).
 A student who is ineligible due to GPA after the spring semester cannot use summer semester credit hours earned to improve a cumulative GPA to the required scholarship minimum for fall semester eligibility.
 When a new admittance to the College applies for NWC scholarships and has both a high school and previous College/University GPA from a concurrent/dual enrollment, initial scholarship eligibility will be based on the high school GPA, unless the student has completed 12.0 or more concurrent/dual enrolled credits.
-In those cases, scholarship eligibility will be based on the higher GPA.
+In those cases, scholarship eligibility will be based on the high eligibility will be based on the high school on the high er GPA.

-Sce nario GPA used to determine initial eligibility 1.
+Scenario GPA used to determine initial eligibility 1.
 Graduates high school, attends NWC 1.
 HS GPA 2.
 Graduates high school, attends another College / University, then attends NWC 2.
-College / University GPA 3.
-Graduates High school, has concurrent/dual enrollment GPA from another If < 12.0 completed concurrent/dual enrolled cred high school GPA its = College/University, then attends NWC 3b.
-If ≥ 12.0 completed concurrent/dual enrolled credithe higher GPA its =
+College / University GPA Graduates High school, has concur enrollment GPA from another College/University, then attends NV If < 12.0 completed concurrent/dual enrolled credits = high school GPA College/University, then attends NWC 3b.
+If \geq 12.0 completed concurrent/dual enrolled credits = the higher GPA